-- ▶ If the vehicle has been stationary for a long period (approx. 10 months) have the braking and gas systems checked by an authorised specialist workshop. - ▶ Take into consideration that water is undrinkable after only a short time. - ▶ Animal damage to cables can lead to short circuits.
-Fire hazard!
+- ▶ If the vehicle has been stationary for a long period (approx. 10 months) have the braking and gas systems checked by an authorised specialist workshop. - ▶ Take into consideration that water is undrinkable after only a short time.

 Before laying up the vehicle, go through the following checklist: